Neural and spectral operator surrogates: unified construction and expression rate bounds

-Thus we have uniform convergence $\cG_n\to \cG$ in the topology of $\cY_\C^{t'}$ which implies holomorphy of $\cG:O_\C\to \cY_\C^{t'}$ as claimed, see \cite[Theorem 3.1.5c]{herve}. \end{proof} It is well known, that algebraic decay of the ``input'' sequence $w_j^s\psi_j$ in \eqref{eq:sigma} is inherited by the Legendre coefficients of the ``output'' $u(\bsy)$, see for example \cite{CCS15} and the earlier works \cite{CDS2010,CDS2011} for the analysis for some specific choices of $\cG$, and \cite{cohen_devore_2015} for the general analysis.
-To provide a statement of this type, we first introduce some notation and denote by $L_n$ the $n$-th Legendre polynomial normalized such that $\frac{1}{2}\int_{-1}^1L_n(x)^2\dd x = 1$.
+It is well known, that algebraic decay of the ``input'' sequence $w_j^s\psi_j$ in \eqref{eq:sigma} is inherited by the Legendre coefficients of the ``output'' $u(\bsy)$, see for example \cite{CCS15} and the earlier works \cite{CDS2010,CDS2011} for the analysis for some specific choices of $\cG$, and \cite{cohen_devore_2015} for the general analysis.
+To provide a statement of this type, we denote by $L_n$ the $n$-th Legendre polynomial normalized such that $\frac{1}{2}\int_{-1}^1L_n(x)^2\dd x = 1$.
 In the following $\cF$ stands for the set of inifite dimensional multiindices with ''finite support''